Mr. Chairman, these individuals have been determined whistleblowers.

 Once she wasn't going to be president, these foreign oligarchs had no reason to pay her money anymore.

-Yeah, and and the money began to suddenly just vanish, you know.
+And the money began to suddenly just vanish.

-She's not president, so uh we're not gonna pay her anymore.
+She's not president, so we're not going to pay her anymore.

-I don't remember anything about the dossier or the Russia hoax or anything.
+I don't remember anything about the dossier or the Russia hooks or anything.

 All right, guys, stick around for just a second.

-We're gonna pause and take a quick break, lots more to ask you about, including the finding in the Durham Report that there were four criminal investigations into Hillary Clinton operations, and James Comey made those magically vanish.
+Lots more to ask you about, including the finding in the Durham report that there were four criminal investigations into Hillary Clinton operations, and James Comey made those magically vanish.

 He's a magician.